-Enduring Understandings are statements summarizing important ideas and core processes that are central to a discipline and have lasting value beyond the classroom.
+Enduring Understandings (EUs) are statements summarizing important ideas and core processes that are central to a discipline and have lasting value beyond the classroom.
 They synthesize what students should come to understand as a result of studying a particular content area.
 Moreover, they articulate what students should value about the content area over the course of their lifetimes.
 Enduring Understandings should also enable students to make connections to other disciplines beyond the arts.
 A true grasp of an Enduring Understanding mastered through a variety of activities is demonstrated by the student's ability to explain, interpret, analyze, apply and evaluate its core elements.
 The enduring understandings set the standards for quality art education.
-There are fifteen EUs.
+There are eleven enduring understandings (EUs) for dance.